citrovin/OpenSesame/README.md

 ## **The speaker recognition system, that keeps the integrity of your data!**

 OpenSesame is a software for speaker identification and speach recognition system.
-It leverages a Neural Network and a Support Vector Machine to identify if the correct speaker said the correct keyword, such as "open sesame".
+It leverages machine lerning, namely a Neural Network and a Support Vector Machine to identify if the correct speaker said the correct keyword, such as "open sesame".
 After detecting the speaker and the key word, the program is to unlock the data, lock, or whatever is connected to the software.

 ### **How does OpenSesame work?**
 OpenSesame consists of 4 parts: 1) live recording, 2) neural network, 3) support vector machine, and 4) the decision block, as shown in Fig. 1.
 In the following, we will shortly introduce the main components of the program.